Learning from Neighbors about a Changing State: The importance of understanding correlations

-We now show more generally that naive agents all fail to achieve perfect aggregation on any sequence of growing networks.
+We now show more generally that a sophisticated response to correlation is needed to achieve vanishing aggregation errors on any sequence of growing networks.
+To this end, we make the following definition: \begin{defn} The $\textit{steady state}$ associated with weights $\bm{W}$ and $\bm{w}^{s}$ is the (unique) covariance matrix $\bm{V}^{*}$ such that if actions have a variance-covariance matrix given by $\bm{V}_{t}=\bm{V}^{*}$ and next-period actions are set using weights $(\bm{W},\bm{w}^{s})$, then $\bm{V}_{t+1}=\bm{V}^{*}$ as well. \end{defn} In this definition of steady state, instead of best-responding to others' actual distributions of play, agents use exogenous weights $\bm{W}$ in all periods.

+By a straightforward application of the contraction mapping theorem, if agents use any non-negative weights under which covariances remain bounded at all times, there is a unique steady state.

-Consider a sequence of undirected networks $\left(G_{n}\right)_{n=1}^{\infty}$ with $n$ agents in $G_{n}$. \begin{prop} Assume that all private signal variances are bounded below by $\underline{\sigma}^{2}>0$.
-Fix any sequence of naive equilibria on $G_{n}$.
-Then there is an $\varepsilon>0$ such that, for all $n$, the $\varepsilon$-aggregation benchmark is not achieved by any agent $i$ at the naive equilibrium. \end{prop} The essential idea is that at time $t+1$ observed time-$t$ actions all put weight on actions from period $t-1$, which causes $\theta_{t-1}$ to have a (positive weight) contribution to all observed actions.
+Consider a sequence of networks $\left(G_{n}\right)_{n=1}^{\infty}$ with $n$ agents in $G_{n}$. \begin{prop} Fix any sequence $\left(\bm{V}^{*}(n)\right)_{n=1}^{\infty}$, with each $\bm{V}^{*}(n)$ being a steady state under non-negative weights in the network $G_{n}$.
+Suppose that all private signal variances are bounded below by $\underline{\sigma}^{2}>0$ and that all agents place weight at most $\overline{w}<1$ on their private signals.
+Then there is an $\varepsilon>0$ such that, for all $n$, the $\varepsilon$-aggregation benchmark is not achieved by any agent $i$ at the steady state $\bm{V}^{*}(n)$. \end{prop} The essential idea is that at time $t+1$, observed time-$t$ actions all put weight on actions from period $t-1$, which causes $\theta_{t-1}$ to have a (positive weight) contribution to all observed actions.
 Agents do not know $\theta_{t-1}$ and, with positive weights, cannot take any linear combination that would recover it.
-Even with a very large number of observations, this confound prevents agents from learning yesterday's state precisely.
+Even with a very large number of observations, this confound prevents agents from learning the time-$t$ state precisely.

-To make the argument more precise, assume toward a contradiction that agent $i$ achieves the $\epsilon$-perfect aggregation benchmark for an arbitrarily small $\epsilon$.
-Because of the confounding discussed in the last paragraph, she would have to observe many neighbors who place almost all of their weight on their private signals.
-Because the network is undirected, though, these neighbors themselves see $i$.
-Since $i$'s action in this hypothetical reflects the state very precisely, the neighbors would do better by placing substantial weight on agent $i$ and \emph{not} just on their private signals.
-So we cannot have such an agent $i$.

-In summary, bidirectional observation presents a fundamental obstruction to attaining the best possible benchmark of aggregation.
-This is related to a basic observation about learning from multivariate Gaussian signals about a parameter: if the signals (here, social observations), conditional on the state of interest ($\theta_{t}$) are all correlated and the correlation is bounded below, away from zero, (here this occurs because all involve some indirect weight on $\theta_{t-2}$) then the amount one can learn from these signals is bounded, even if there are infinitely many of them.
-Related obstructions to learning play an important role in \citet*{harel2014speed}.